- Harvard Law School (J.D., magna cum laude, 2005) Graduated first in class

 Community Involvement

-Shackelford also serves on the Advisory Board of Markup, an early-stage start-up focused on building smart and secure ways for people to create, manage, influence, and analyze public policy.
+Shackelford serves on the Advisory Board of Markup, an early-stage start-up focused on building smart and secure ways for people to create, manage, influence, and analyze public policy.

 In his hometown of Westport, Connecticut, Shackelford is an elected member of the Representative Town Meeting (“RTM”), which is the legislative body of the Town.